-&lt;sup>20 Republic of Zambia Ministry of Finance Q3 2018 to Q2 2020 Quarterly Economic Review and 4.0 percent in 2018.21 The implementation of the 7NDP coincided with a period of worsening macroeconomic conditions characterised by high fiscal deficits, unstable exchange rate, declining commodity prices, and decreased production because of persistent droughts and power generation deficits.
+20 Republic of Zambia Ministry of Finance Q3 2018 to Q2 2020 Quarterly Economic Review and during the 7NDP period, economic growth slowed to 2.9 percent in 2015, 3.8 percent in 2016, 3.6 percent in 2017 and 4.0 percent in 2018.21 The implementation of the 7NDP coincided with a period of worsening macroeconomic conditions characterised by high fiscal deficits, unstable exchange rate, declining commodity prices, and decreased production because of persistent droughts and power generation deficits.
 The fiscal deficit widened to 10.7 percent of GDP in 2018 up from 9.3 percent in 2017, reflecting increased debt service and capital expenditure overruns.
 Domestic revenue as a proportion of GDP has remained stagnated around 18 percent over the last five years, leaving the Government with no significant resource mobilization space.
 Further, Overseas Development Assistance (ODA) has declined over the recent years.
 These forces have generated negative pressures that have imposed limits on social expenditure, thereby threatening poverty reduction efforts.
 Prior to the current economic downturn, the country enjoyed a relatively long period of sound economic performance which, however, was not mirrored by gains in poverty reduction.
 Poverty has remained pervasive and is more pronounced in rural areas.
-As at 2015, overall headcount poverty stood at 54.4 percent nationally, 76 percent in rural areas, and 23.4 percent in urban areas.
+As at 2015, overall headcount poverty stood at 54.4 percent nationally, 76 percent in rural areas, and 23.4 percent in urban areas22.
 Although urban poverty had marginally declined, rural poverty remained high.
 Further, development inequalities across regions persisted.
-The country continues to face income inequalities as evidenced by the increase in Gini coefficient from 0.65 in 2010 to 0.69 in 2015.
+The country continues to face income inequalities as evidenced by the increase in Gini coefficient from 0.65 in 2010 to 0.69 in 201523.
 The Mid-Term Review of 7NDP measures poverty levels by calculating headcount poverty, which focuses on three social dimensions of poverty: health, education and living conditions.
 The MTR assessment indicated a declining trend between 2014 and 2018 in which headcount poverty reduced from 50 per cent in 2014 to 44 per cent in 2018.
 Rural poverty dropped from 69 per cent to 59 per cent, while urban poverty declined from 25 to 18 per cent, representing declines of 10 and 7 percentage points respectively.
-Despite these gains, inequality between rural and urban areas continues to rise and affects girls and women disproportionately.
+Despite these gains, inequality between rural and urban areas continues to rise and affects girls and women disproportionately24.